viamrobotics/docs/docs/components/power-sensor/_index.md

 # SME: #team-bucket
 ---

-A power sensor component represents a device that reports measurements of the voltage, current, and power consumption of connected hardware.
+If you have a physical power sensor, an API endpoint, or anything else that provides measurements of voltage, current, and power consumption, use a _power sensor_ component.

+The sensor component is often used alongside the [data management service](/services/data/), which allows you to capture and sync the sensor's data.

 ## Available models